Home battery storage without solar in the UK

 ☀️ As part of a solar & battery system, a battery is extremely profitable

-Having a battery allows you access to the best export rates, like Intelligent Octopus Flux.
+Having a battery allows you access to the best solar export rates.

 You’ll also have a considerably greener property, and probably a more attractive one for buyers, since solar panels typically increase the value of a home.